Robustness Among Multiwinner Voting Rules: Robustness Levels of Multiwinner Rules

 \section{Robustness Levels of Multiwinner Rules}

-In this section we identify the robustness levels of our multiwinner rules.
-We start by defining this notion formally; note that the definition below has to take into account that a voting rule can output several tied committees.
+In this section we introduce the notion of the robustness level of a multiwinner rule and establish its value for several prominent rules.
+Informally speaking, the robustness level measures the extent to which a winning committee might change after modifying a single vote in a given election in the smallest possible way.
+We formalize this intuition below (note that our definition takes into account that a voting rule can output several tied committees).